dimitriosvasilas/HackerRank/Tree_Cut/README.md

 of a tree is the sum of the data values of its nodes.

 #### Input
 First line : N - the number of nodes in the tree
 Second line : N space-separated integers denoting the data values of the nodes
 Next N-1 lines : each line contains two space-separated integers, u and v, describing the edge u<->v

 #### Output

-The minimum difference for the given tree
+The minimum difference for the given tree.

 #### Notes

-The solution can be computed by a recursice solution where the data value of its node is calculated as the sum of the data values of the subtree with that node as root
+The solution can be computed by a recursice solution where the data value of each node is calculated as the sum of the data values of its subtree.